-WHEREAS, the application complies with the Intents and applicable Policies 2, 4, 7 and 8 of this Guideline because this proposed extension of a small neighborhood center in close proximity to a large residential support population, notably along close to the intersection of two minor arterial roads, not only will vehicle miles traveled be reduced, but also customers already driving these road systems will be able to pop in and pop out of this center without having to travel greater distances for the exact same services; and
+The application complies with the Intents and applicable Policies 2, 4, 7 and 8 of this Guideline as follows.

+This proposed extension of a small neighborhood center in close proximity to a large residential support population, notably along close to the intersection of two minor arterial roads, not only will vehicle miles traveled be reduced, but also customers already driving these road systems will be able to pop in and pop out of this center without having to travel greater distances for the exact same services.